Recent research conducted in Israel showed how the CRISPR-Cas9 gene editing system can be effective against metastatic cancer.

 Prof. Peer explained that the CRISPR genome editing technology is capable of identifying and altering any genetic segment.
 This capability has revolutionized the ability to disrupt, repair or even replace genes – with a personalized approach.
 He adds, “Despite its extensive use in research, clinical implementation [of the CRISPR technology] is still in its infancy because an effective delivery system is needed to safely and accurately deliver the CRISPR to its target cells.
 The delivery system we developed targets the DNA responsible for the cancer cells’ survival.
 This is an innovative treatment for aggressive cancers that have no effective treatments today.”

-The scientific researchers point out that this demonstration of how CRISPR-based genome editing can treat two aggressive cancers opens multiple possibilities for treating other types of cancer, in addition to rare genetic disease and chronic viral diseases such as AIDS.
+The scientific researchers point out that this demonstration of how CRISPR -based genome editing can treat two aggressive cancers opens multiple possibilities for treating other types of cancer, in addition to rare genetic diseases and chronic viral diseases such as AIDS.

 “It will probably take some time before the new treatment can be used in humans, but we are optimistic,” said Prof. Peer.
 “The whole scene of molecular drugs that utilize messenger RNA (genetic messengers) is thriving—in fact, most COVID-19 vaccines currently under development are based on this principle.
 When we first spoke of treatments with mRNA twelve years ago, people thought it was science fiction.
 I believe that in the near future, we will see many personalized treatments based on genetic messengers—for both cancer and genetic diseases.”